Building the Mako Server with BAS

 How to Compile the Mako Server C Code

-../../amalgamation/BAS.cRequired The Barracuda App Server library.
+../../amalgamation/BAS.cYes The Barracuda App Server library.
 See ../../amalgamation/README.txt for details.

 src/SendError.cOptional Traps errors and optionally reports the errors, including asserts, if enabled.
-You may use another error handler or remove the call in makoMain.c.
+You may use another error handler or remove the call in MakoMain.c.

 ../../xrc/sql/ls_sqlite3.cOptional Lua SQLite Lua bindings.